danielgomezm/de-challenge-v2/README_DGOMEZ.md

 ## Running the program
 To run the program, Python version 3 is required and you need to run:

-`> python english_premier_league.py`
+`python english_premier_league.py`

 ## Results
 I each output-file, we have:
-- standings: the standigns for each team of the season, presenting place, team, points and goal difference.
+- **standings**: the standigns for each team of the season, presenting place, team, points and goal difference.
-- efectiveness: the ratio between shots on goal and goals scored.
+- **efectiveness**: the ratio between shots on goal and goals scored.
-- goals against: the team with the most goals against.
+- **goals against**: the team with the most goals against.